ciena/voltha-access-edge/README.md

 ```

 ## DHCP Address Allocation Subscriber Test
-**NOTE: This currently is not functioning and is under investigation**
 To test the DHCP capability, the following `test-dhcp` make target can be used.
 ```
 vagrant ssh olt